ErpNetDocs/edu/README.md

-# edu
+# Welcome to the ERP.net Тraining Documentation

-Тraining documentation of ERP.net
+The documentation uses DocFX to build.